 KENNEDY SPACE CENTER BUS TOUR

 One of the highlights of our visit was the bus tour that takes you around the Kennedy Space Center complex to see the inner workings of the spaceport.
-The tour is guided so you as you visit some of the iconic sites, such as the Vehicle Assembly Building and historic Launch Complex 39 you get to hear about the history and workings of this still active facility.
+The tour is guided so that as you visit some of the iconic sites, such as the Vehicle Assembly Building and historic Launch Complex 39 you get to hear about the history and workings of this still active facility.
 There are also several opportunities to disembark and capture those once-in-a-lifetime photos.

 If you love science and technology I can highly recommend a visit to the Kennedy Space Center.
 I am also going to make sure that I plan to visit the area during one of the launches to get a real sense of the drama of a launch day.
-Patience is required as these launches are weather dependent and of course there is the occasional technical hitch!
+Patience is required as these launches are weather dependent and of course, there is the occasional technical hitch!

 Planning your visit to the Kennedy Space Centre